Kraigie/nostrum/guides/intro/intro.md

 The following metadata fields through logger:

+ - `bot` - Name of the bot that received the event
  - `shard` - Id of the shard on which the event occurred
  - `guild` - Name of the guild on which the voice connection event occurred
  - `channel` - Name of the channel on which the voice connection event occurred